Linux Server Backup with Duplicati & Backblaze B2

 Backing up your Linux server with Duplicati and Backblaze B2 is straightforward and cost-effective.
 Follow this guide to keep your data safe and easily restorable.
 As the saying goes, "An ounce of prevention is worth a pound of cure," and sometimes it's even too late for a cure, so be prepared!

-Want more practical guides?
+Want more ideas, insights, or practical guides?
 Subscribe here for more tips and tricks: